 - Am I just overly sensitive to unnecessary fees?

 Ok, the last one is true.
-But since I’m also an investor, I’m always watching all sides of the transaction.
+But since I’m also an investor, I always watch all sides of the transaction.

 When I see these charges, I have them removed every time.
 Today, I saved three borrowers almost $1500 in unnecessary fees for services that were not requested.
 The borrowers will probably never know.
 But as I type this, I’m starting to think, maybe I should tell them.
 Not to pat myself on the back, but to let them know the Title Company they chose has a business practice of padding the bill.